 When you immerse your body in ice-cold water (preferably around 8–12 degrees), your body reacts immediately:

-Acute hypothermia = vasoconstriction
+Acute cooling = vasoconstriction

-It's a bit like pressing a 'reset button' for the body's stress system.
+It's a bit like pressing a "reset button" for the body's stress system.

 After the bath = blood flow boost